ecoa-tools/as6-tools/docs/TAD/NonGraphical_ECOA_Tools_TAD.md

 ![Dataflow between parts schema](images/Figure-30-Dataflow-between-parts-schema.png)

 The workflow shows the link between tools.
 Each tools are connected but independent and must be run by the user.
-The tool can be run in a command line or with the help of an IHM in the `ecoa_ihm` folder.
+The tool can be run in a command line or with the help of a GUI in the `ecoa_gui` folder.
 An ECOA xml project is mandatory to run each tools.
 Relative or an absolute path can be given.

 ### 2.2 Description of the execution principles of the parts